9 Customer-Focused Call Center KPIs You need to Start Tracking Today

 2. Forecast Accuracy

-It is not sustainable for call centers to continually staff their workforce as per the theoretical peak on a continuous basis.
+It is not sustainable for call centers to continually staff their workforce continuously as per the theoretical peak.
 At the same time, failing to meet the staffing demands may result in long wait times, overworked agents, and poor CX delivery.
 Therefore, forecasting demand with accuracy is essential for optimal staffing, and measuring forecast accuracy can help you evaluate the accuracy.

 3. Contact volume

-Contact volume or total number of interactions is one of the primary measures of call center activity, which measures the number of interactions handled by your call center in a given period.
-In a multichannel and omnichannel call center, this KPI should be tracked for all channels, including voice, chat, email, and social media, and then summed up in a total.
+Contact volume, the total number of interactions handled by your call center, is a key measure of activity.
+In a multichannel and omnichannel call center, track this KPI across voice, chat, email, and social media channels and aggregate it.

 Cost Per Interaction = Cost of Operations / Contact Volume